Mayan Cichlid Fish – Everything You Need To Know

 Even though breeding usually occurs in freshwater, it can also occur in saltwater marines or mixed water estuaries.
 Mayan cichlids have even been recorded breeding in the spongy roots of mangroves.

-They need a small to average space for nesting since their nests span from 10 to 45 centimeters in diameter and are generally 10 cm deep.
+They need a small to average space for nesting since their nests span from 10 to 45 centimetres in diameter and are generally 10 cm deep.

 The breeding season is usually from April to June.
 They breed several times in a year, and the newborn fish are around 5-19 mm in diameter.
 The females and males of this species do not differ much in size, starting from the very moment of their birth.